By SewCream / Shutterstock.com

 The keto diet and low FODMAP diets do eliminate some of the same foods, but they were not designed with the same purpose in mind.
-The low FODMAP diet plan is a temporary elimination diet designed to help identify potential trigger foods that could be causing symptoms of IBS and other gastrointestinal problems.
+The low FODMAP diet plan is a temporary elimination diet designed to help identify potential trigger foods that could be causing symptoms of irritable bowel syndrome and other gastrointestinal problems.
 Meanwhile, the keto diet was designed to reduce epilepsy seizures and has now been used by some people for weight loss.

 Many of the foods that are allowed on the keto diet can and do make IBS symptoms worse, including dairy products and cauliflower.
-Likewise, keto also gets rid of many foods that are generally fine on an IBS diet plan, including gluten free grains and certain fruits.
+Likewise, keto also gets rid of many foods that are generally fine on an IBS diet plan, including gluten-free grains and certain fruits.
 These dietary plans are not equivalent and should not be used interchangeably.

 Which diet should I do?